darraghoriordan/darragh-oriordan-com/src/pages/2017/01/11/swagger-ui-custom-hmac-hash-authentication/index.md

 ---
-title: "Swagger UI: Custom HMAC hash authenticationn headers"
+title: 'Swagger UI: Custom HMAC hash authenticationn headers'
-subTitle: "Injecting html headers from swagger ui"
+subTitle: 'Injecting html headers from swagger ui'
-category: "development"
+category: 'development'
-description: "How to add custom HMAC authentication to the headers for swagger-ui and swashbuckle"
+description: 'How to add custom HMAC authentication to the headers for swagger-ui and swashbuckle'
 cover: header.png
-date: "2017-02-19T17:12:33"
+date: '2017-02-19T17:12:33'
 ---

 Last year I launched a new API for an integration project.
 It's using Microsoft's WebApi framework.
 I was looking for a fast way to document the API so I wouldn't have to do much work and clients could use the API easily.
 After some research it was obvious that I needed Swagger.